-- 2. Carefully review the file, especially the volumetric water budget for the entire model at the end of each time-step.
+- 1. Select Models > Modflow > View > Run Listing File to open the modflow.list file in a text editor (you can change the default text editor by File > Preferences). - 2.
+Carefully review the file, especially the volumetric water budget for the entire model at the end of each time-step.
 If the model run is not finished successfully, error message(s) may be saved in the file.
-For comparison, the end of your modflow.list file should look like Figure 7. - 3.
+For comparison, the end of your modflow.list file should look like Figure 10 if the WEL Package was used. - 3.
 After reviewing the run listing file, do not forget to close the text editor application.